saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 }
 ```

-If you're using code transpiler plugins (such as Typescript), ensure to enable `source-mapping` there as well.
+If you're using code transpiler plugins (such as Typescript), ensure to enable source-mapping there as well.

-Step 2: Set up `@backtrace/webpack-plugin`
+#### Step 2.
+Set up `@backtrace/webpack-plugin`

 1. Install `@backtrace/webpack-plugin` as a developer dependency: